saahyl-rafiq/gitproficiency_a/README.md

 	discussion: this tests the ability to create a remote branch locally and also remotely

-6. Resetting a branch to be exactly like the HEAD of the same branch in origin
+6. Reset a branch to be exactly like the HEAD of the same branch in origin
+	* make a small commit to the master branch of gitproficiency_a
 	* use git-reset and possibly some options with that command to make your branch have no differences with origin/master
 	* you may need to use git-clean for convenience as well to remove any stray untracked files.